To view this gallery of photos ranging from my childhood to now, click on each image (or use the half-arrows to go back and forth).

-During the early 1980s, I wore outfits made of kente cloth either for fun or for special occasions.
+During the 1980s, I wore outfits made of kente cloth either for fun or for special occasions.
 I didn't make it a habit considering the constant Africa-related jokes I had to tolerate while growing up in West Harlem.

 A girl I once dated convinced me me to try on her dress while I was staying over at her apartment.
 I never repeated the act.

 Mom seems more excited than I am at my St. John's graduation.

 During the early 1990s, I was in a long-distance relationship with a young woman (center) who lived in Austin, Texas.
 She took me to see her sister's family -- and their goat.
 I'm glad I got back alive!

 The block of 121st ST between Amsterdam and Broadway or simple "121" -- as we called the epicenter of our neighborhood in West Harlem -- comprised an eclectic group of kids who mostly hung out together.
 Before I left for Seattle in the summer of 1997, my family gave me a send-off.

 The bash, marking my departure from New York City, occurred at the storied Riverside Church, located just up the street from most of us.

 I'm checking out my to-do list at my home office in Seattle, where I lived from 1997 to 2002.